+'''

 let f [n] (g: [n]i32 -> [n]i32) = ...

+'''

-However, using this function comes with a constraint: whenever an application $f \times \text{occurs}$, the value of the size parameter must be inferable.
-Specifically, this value must have been used as the size of an array before the $f \times \text{application}$ is encountered.
-The notion of "before" is subtle, as there is no evaluation ordering of a Futhark expression, except that a let-binding is always evaluated before its body, and the argument to a function is always evaluated before the function.
+However, using this function comes with a constraint: whenever an application f x occurs, the value of the size parameter must be inferable.
+Specifically, this value must have been used as the size of an array before the f x application is encountered.
+The notion of "before" is subtle, as there is no evaluation ordering of a Futhark expression, except that a let-binding is always evaluated before its body, the argument to a function is always evaluated before the function itself, and the left operand to an operator is evaluated before the right.